tlgiuffre/Movies/README.md

 # Movies
-# Each group hands in 1) their question and a concise context description (1/2-1 page), 2) an outline of the workflow of your project (1/2 page) and 3) a summary of the results.This has to be stored on the GitHub wiki page of your Big Data Challenge repository.
+# Each group hands in 1) their question and a concise context description (1/2-1 page), 2) an outline of the workflow of your project (1/2 page) and 3) a summary of the results.
+This has to be stored on the GitHub wiki page of your Big Data Challenge repository.

 # Group 2: Jacob, Sacha, Sofia, Tristan - Big Data Challenge
 Slides: https://docs.google.com/presentation/d/15wcCqO0x5FEu794siyjRMdmIJB8dVpT-MkCo2LNctH8/edit?usp=sharing